redwoodjs/redwood/docs/docs/graphql/trusted-documents.md

   }
 ```

-You can also return a function that returns a GraphQLError.
+You can also define a function to returns a `GraphQLError`.
+This function has access to the `payload`.

 ```ts
   trustedDocuments: {